worldturtlemedia/circleci-api/README.md

 CircleCI is going to be rolling out a new version of their api (see [here](https://github.com/CircleCI-Public/api-preview-docs)).
 Currently this library **does not** support v2, but I will update it in the future, see #228 for updates.

+## Migrating from v3 to v4

+There have been some breaking changes, please see [MIGRATING.md](https://github.com/worldturtlemedia/circleci-api/blob/master/MIGRATING.md) for more info.

 ## Installation

 Add using yarn or npm